 One does not require permission to link to copyright protected materials that are accessible to everyone, and that are legally published.
 One is also free to embed materials without requiring permission as long as the original rendering of the work is not altered.
 When linking or embedding the source need not be cited since the link takes the user to the source.

 A work's copyright expires 70 years after its author has passed away, after which the material belongs to the public domain.
 Material pertaining to the government usually belongs to the public domain; laws, regulations, and court rulings are copyright free.
 It should be noted that copyright free material equally requires its sources be cited.

 Work that has been published under a Creative Commons License (CC) can usually be used for education purposes without requiring permission.
 There are six CC licences that dictate which rights have been reserved by the author.
 A CC symbol conveys the conditions with which a work has been published.
 As with other work, materials protected by a Creative Commons License require its sources be cited.

-SURF rules of thumb for Compiling digital readers (PDF) offer other suggestions for finding copyright free material.
+SURF rules of thumb for Compiling digital readers (PDF, in Dutch only) offer other suggestions for finding copyright free material.